Albert E. Brown: Early career

-Albert Eger Brown was born on June 13, 1889 in Charleston, South Carolina, the son of Samuel Claude Brown and Fannie May Hertz.
+Albert Eger Brown was born on June 13, 1889, in Charleston, South Carolina, the son of Samuel Claude Brown and Fannie May Hertz.
 His father, whose family had emigrated to the United States from Scotland, served as part-owner and general manager of Bolton Mining Company, a phosphate rock mining company near Charleston.

 Young Albert completed public and private schools in Charleston and graduated from the Charleston High School in summer 1907.
 He entered the College of Charleston, but left the following year, after he received an appointment to the United States Military Academy (USMA) at West Point, New York.
 He was active in football squad and shooting team and earned the nickname "Burfy".

-Among his classmates were several future general officer including: Archibald V. Arnold, Raymond O. Barton, Stephen J. Chamberlin, Bradford G. Chynoweth, Gilbert R. Cook, Roscoe C. Crawford, Philip R. Faymonville, Millard Harmon, Wade H. Haislip, Thomas J. Hayes, William H. Hobson, Davenport Johnson, John E. Lewis, Robert M. Littlejohn, Francis B. Mallon, Harry J. Malony, William J. Morrissey, Walter M. Robertson, Sidney P. Spalding, Franklin C. Sibert, Walton Walker, William G. Weaver, William H. Wilbur and John S. Wood.
+Among his classmates were several future general officer including: Archibald V. Arnold, Raymond O. Barton, Stephen J. Chamberlin, Bradford G. Chynoweth, Gilbert R. Cook, Roscoe C. Crawford, Charles C. Drake, Philip R. Faymonville, Millard Harmon, Wade H. Haislip, Thomas J. Hayes, William H. Hobson, Davenport Johnson, John E. Lewis, Robert M. Littlejohn, Francis B. Mallon, Harry J. Malony, Russell Maxwell, William J. Morrisey, Walter M. Robertson, Sidney P. Spalding, Franklin C. Sibert, Walton Walker, William G. Weaver, William H. Wilbur and John S. Wood.

-He graduated on June 12, 1912 with a Bachelor of Science degree and was commissioned second lieutenant in the Infantry Branch.
-Brown was then assigned to the 4th Infantry Regiment stationed at Fort Crook, Nebraska and accompanied the regiment to Galveston, Texas in January 1913 during the Border War with Mexican insurgents under Pancho Villa.
+He graduated 78th in a class of 95 on June 12, 1912, with a Bachelor of Science degree and was commissioned second lieutenant in the Infantry Branch.
+Brown was then assigned to the 4th Infantry Regiment stationed at Fort Crook, Nebraska, and accompanied the regiment to Galveston, Texas, in January 1913 during the Border War with Mexican insurgents under Pancho Villa.

-Brown served on the Mexican border at Galveston until April 1914, when he sailed with his regiment to Veracruz, Mexico for occupation duty following a United States landing.
+Brown served on the Mexican border at Galveston until April 1914, when he sailed with his regiment to Veracruz, Mexico, for occupation duty following a United States landing.
 He was promoted to first lieutenant in July 1916 and assumed command of an infantry company of his regiment at Brownsville.

 Following the American entry into World War I in April 1917, Brown was promoted to captain on May 15, and was ordered to Gettysburg, Pennsylvania, where he joined the newly activated 59th Infantry Regiment and became the regimental adjutant.
-He remained with that outfit until November that year, when he was sent to Camp Greene, North Carolina for service as adjutant of the 8th Brigade, 4th Division, under Brigadier General Samuel W. Miller.
+He remained with that outfit until November that year, when he was sent to Camp Greene, North Carolina, for service as adjutant of the 8th Brigade, 4th Division, under Brigadier General Samuel W. Miller.

 Brown was promoted to the temporary rank of major and embarked for France in June 1918.
 He participated in the Aisne-Marne Offensive and was named adjutant of the 92nd Division's 183rd Brigade, then commanded by Brigadier General Charles Gerhardt one month later.
 He took part in the combats in the Vosges Mountains, Argonne Forest and Marbache sector and following the Armistice with Germany on November 11, 1918, he was attached to the headquarters of the 92nd Division under Brigadier General James B. Erwin.